 You may be able to stop paying child support if you are in a hospital or a drug rehabilitation centre for at least 13 weeks, and:

-- you receive no income while you're a patient, or
+- you earn no income while you're a patient, or

-- your income is only from investments and is less than $17 a week on average, or
+- your income is only from investments and averages less than the minimum weekly child support amount, or

 |If you're paying child support under a voluntary agreement or a court order, your income from investments should not be more than $10 a week on average.|